nmpajerski/reimaging/README.md

-# to reimage is to erase and restore
+To reimage is to erase and restore.